French frigate Aigle (1782)

-The French frigate Aigle was launched in 1780 as a privateer.
-The French Navy purchased her in 1782, but the British captured her that same year and took her into the Royal Navy as the 38-gun fifth rate HMS Aigle.
-During the French Revolutionary Wars she served primarily in the Mediterranean, where she was wrecked in 1798.
+Aigle was a 36-gun frigate launched in 1780 as a French privateer.
+The French Navy purchased and commissioned her in 1782, but a British squadron captured her in the action of 15 September 1782 and the frigate was subsequently commissioned into the Royal Navy as the 38-gun fifth-rate HMS Aigle in December of that year.
+During the French Revolutionary Wars she served primarily in the Mediterranean, where Aigle was wrecked on 19 August 1798.

 French career

 Aigle was built as Saint-Malo as a privateer, and had a private career under Jean Dalbarade.
 The French Navy purchased her from shipowner Clonard for 450,000 Livres.
 Adapting the privateer to Navy standard was not trivial: she came armed with 28 British 24-pounder long guns, which had to be rebored or replaced to fire the larger French 24-pounder cannonballs, the weight of the French pound being heavier than the British pound.
 Her hull was coppered at Rochefort before she was commissioned in the Navy.

 In early 1782, Captain Latouche assumed command of Aigle, which, along with the frigate under Captain de Vallongue, ferried funds and equipment for the fleet of Admiral Vaudreuil.
 The ship had a number of guests, among whom Gontaut de Lauzun, Vioménil, Montmorency-Laval, Chabannes, Vauban, Melfort, Talleyrand-Périgord, Champcenetz, Mac-Mahon, Fleury and American Major Porter.
 Gloire was similarly crowded with guests.
 Latouche had requested permission to bring along fast merchantmen to carry luggage, but Minister Castries denied his request.
 Nevertheless, the 22-gun merchantman Sophie, carrying Latouche's mistress, followed the division.
 Slower than the warships, she was in tow of Aigle for most of the cruise, and at night Latouche had the division stop to spend the night with his mistress.
 Vallongue wrote a letter to Castrie to protest.
 The division stopped at the Bay of Angra for three days, after which Sophie detached from the division, around 5 August.

 On their way, Aigle and Gloire skirmished with the 74-gun HMS Hector in the night Action of 5 September 1782; Hector was sailing to Halifax, Nova Scotia, with a prize crew, under Captain John Bourchier, in a convoy under Rear-admiral Graves.
 Hector was saved from captured when the morning revealed the rest of the convoy and Latouche decided to retreat.